 A data store or data repository is used in a data-flow diagram to represent a situation when the system must retain data because one or more processes need to use the stored data in a later time.

-- Examples are: inventory, Accounts receivables, Orders, and Daily Payments.
+- Examples of data stores include Inventory, Accounts Receivable, Orders, and Daily Payments.

 Data Store Example